-• As a first priority the Uruguay Round 5% minimum access provisions must be fully implemented.
-This 5% clean minimum access on a product by product basis must be an immediate goal prior to preparation for the expansion of minimum access.

-• Countries must administer Tariff Rate Quotas to ensure that the intended level of in-quota access is achievable.
-It is especially important to ensure improved market access for developing countries.
+- As a first priority the Uruguay Round 5% minimum access provisions must be fully implemented.
+This 5% clean minimum access on a product by product basis must be an immediate goal prior to preparation for the expansion of minimum access - Countries must administer Tariff Rate Quotas to ensure that the intended level of in-quota access is achievable.
+It is especially important to ensure improved market access for developing countries - In order to ensure that primary and processed products receive equal treatment tariff escalation must be eliminated - We demand the prompt elimination of the misuse of special agricultural safeguards - Provision of special and differential treatment for developing countries in recognition of the disparities in the levels of development and support between countries. - 2.3 Export subsidization is undoubtedly the most condemnable international trade practice.

-• All minimum entry price components in tariffs must be eliminated.

-• In order to ensure that primary and processed products receive equal treatment tariff escalation must be eliminated.

-• We demand the prompt elimination of special agricultural safeguards in favor of the WTO system of general safeguards.

-3. Export subsidization is undoubtedly the most condemnable international trade practice.
 Cairns Group Farm Leaders regard export subsidies, subsidized export loans and subsidized loan guarantees to be unfair practices.
 Cairns Group Farm leaders urge the Ministers to pursue the immediate and complete elimination of these practices.
 Clear criteria with regards to food aid is required, so that it shall not become a mechanism to avoid commitments aimed at the reduction or elimination of export subsidies.

-4. Domestic support policies far from receding, pursuant to that provided for in the Uruguay Round, are significantly compromising the market of many products.
+2.4 Domestic support policies far from receding, pursuant to that provided for in the Uruguay Round, are significantly compromising the market of many products.
 There must be greater discipline governing domestic support including the imposition of a cap on total domestic support programs with appropriate differential treatment for developing countries.

 Therefore, Cairns Group farm leaders propose to initially restrain "amber box" expenditures through significant continuous product by product reductions of the amber box spending limits.
 The domestic support priority should be to resolve problems arising from the existing WTO Agreement on Agriculture.
 Green Box criteria for measures not subject to reduction should be reviewed to ensure that only non-trade distorting programs are included on the green box.
 Once a program has met the newly defined green criteria, it would be permanently exempt from countervailing action.
 The "blue box" measures must be eliminated.

-- 5. The peace clause should expire as already agreed. - 6.
-Environmental and labor issues should be discussed in other fora and on the basis of the UN Agreements on the Environment and ILO regulations. - 7.
-Cairns Group farm leaders are concerned that the concept of multifunctionality may create new opportunities to expand trade distorting domestic support programs.
-Support measures related to multifunctionality must be transparent and comply with green box criteria and be included in that box. - 8.
-With regard to trade and technology in agriculture, it is important to allow producers to have free access to innovation. - 9.
-The SPS Agreement should not be open to review in the forthcoming WTO negotiation.
+- 2.5 The peace clause should expire as already agreed. - 2.6 Environmental and labor issues should be discussed in other fora and on the basis of the UN Agreements on the Environment and ILO regulations. - 2.7 Cairns Group farm leaders are concerned that the concept of multifunctionality may create new opportunities to expand trade distorting domestic support programs.
+Support measures related to multifunctionality must be transparent and comply with green box criteria and be included in that box. - 2.8 With regard to trade and technology in agriculture, it is important to allow producers to have free access to innovation. - 2.9 The SPS Agreement should not be open to review in the forthcoming WTO negotiation.
 The Cairns Group farm leaders are concerned that sanitary and phytosanitary standards and technical regulations are becoming a preferential instrument for restricting trade.

-The core issue is to achieve effective compliance with the SPS Agreement.

-10. Trade in genetically modified foods is covered by the existing SPS Agreement.
+The core issue is to achieve effective compliance with the SPS Agreement. - 2.10 Trade in genetically modified foods is covered by the existing SPS Agreement.
 We note that trade in some genetically modified foods is being blocked without due regard to the SPS Agreement.
 We urge our trade ministers to immediately address this problem.